Deep Learning for Time Series Anomaly Detection: A Survey: Introduction

 Although the field of anomaly detection has been explored in several literature surveys \citep{chandola2009anomaly}, \citep{pang2021deep}, \citep{chalapathy2019deep}, \citep{blazquez2021review}, \citep{braei2020anomaly} and some evaluation review papers exist \citep{schmidl2022anomaly}, \citep{kim2022towards}, there is only one survey on deep anomaly detection methods for time series data \citep{choi2021deep}.
-However, this survey has not covered the vast range of time series anomaly detection methods that have emerged in the recent years such as DAEMON \citep{chen2021daemon}, TranAD \citep{tuli2022tranad}, DCT-GAN \citep{li2021dct}, and Interfusion \citep{li2021multivariate}.
-As a result, there is a need for a survey that enables researchers identify the important future directions of research in time series anomaly detection and the methods that are suitable to various application settings.
-Specifically, this article makes the following contributions: \begin{itemize} \item A novel taxonomy of time series deep anomaly detection models is presented.
-Generally, deep time series anomaly detection models are classified into three categories, corresponding to forecasting-based, reconstruction-based, and hybrid methods.
-Each category is further divided into subcategories, which are defined according to the deep neural network architectures used in the models.
-Models are characterised by a variety of different structural features which contribute to their detection capabilities. \item This study provides a comprehensive review of the current state of the art.
-A clear picture can be drawn of the direction and trends in this field. \item The primary benchmarks and datasets that are currently being used in this field are collected, described and hyperlinks are provided. \item A discussion of the fundamental principles that may underlie the occurrence of different anomalies in time series is provided. \end{itemize} The rest of this article is organised as follows: In Section \ref{sec:TS}, we start with preliminary definition of time series.
-A~taxonomy is then outlined for categorisation of anomalies in time series data.
-Section \ref{sec:DAD}, discusses how a deep anomaly detection model can be applied to time series data.
-Different deep models and their capabilities are then presented based on the main approaches (forecasting-based, reconstruction-based, hybrid) and the main architectures of deep neural networks.
-An overview of publicly available and commonly used datasets for the considered anomaly detection models can be found in Section \ref{sec:Dataset}.
-Additionally, Section \ref{sec:APP} explores the applications area of time series deep anomaly detection models in different domains.
-Finally, Section \ref{sec:Discuss} provides several challenges in this field that can serve as future opportunities.
+However, the mentioned survey \citep{choi2021deep} has not covered the vast range of TSAD methods that have emerged in recent years, such as DAEMON \citep{chen2021daemon}, TranAD \citep{tuli2022tranad}, DCT-GAN \citep{li2021dct}, and Interfusion \citep{li2021multivariate}.
+Additionally, the representation learning methods within the taxonomy of TSAD methodologies has not been addressed in this survey.
+As a result, there is a need for a survey that enables researchers to identify important future directions of research in TSAD and the methods that are suitable to various application settings.
+Specifically, this article makes the following contributions: \begin{itemize} \item \textbf{Taxonomy}: We present a novel taxonomy of deep anomaly detection models for time series data.
+These models are broadly classified into four categories: forecasting-based, reconstruction-based, representation-based and hybrid methods.
+Each category is further divided into subcategories based on the deep neural network architectures used.
+This taxonomy helps to characterise the models by their unique structural features and their contribution to anomaly detection capabilities.